wiemkefli/wiemkefli/README.md

 ### 🧠 About Me
 - 💻 Full-stack Developer from Malaysia
-- 🌱 Expanding into backend development with Node.js and Express.js
+- 🌱 Expanding into backend development with Laravel and Express.js
 - 🧩 Passionate about designing scalable APIs and backend architecture
-- 💡 Strong interest in building efficient systems with modern JavaScript stacks
+- 💡 Strong interest in building efficient systems
 - 🤝 Open to collaboration and backend-focused opportunities